sameemul-haque/PCRMS/README.md

 🚓 Crime record management system using php, mysql and phpmyadmin

 - Database Management System Mini-Project
+### Chief Admin
+- Username: admin
+- Password: a123
+- can view, add, edit and delete all the data

+### Police Staff
+- Username: police1
+- Password: 1234
+- can view all the data
+- add, delete and edit access for only Police data, Crime data, Criminal data and Prison data

+### Court Staff
+- Username: court1
+- Password: 1258
+- can view all the data
+- add, delete and edit access for only Crime data, Criminal data and Court data

 ## Languages and Tool used:
 <img src="https://www.vectorlogo.zone/logos/w3_html5/w3_html5-icon.svg" alt="html" height="40"/> HTML